interledger/rafiki/.github/contributing.md

 # Contributing to this repository <!-- omit in toc -->

-## Getting started <!-- omit in toc -->

-Thank you for contributing to Rafiki :tada:
+Thank you for contributing to Rafiki :tada: Your contributions are essential to making this project better.

-Before you begin:
+### Before you begin:
 - Have you read the [code of conduct](code_of_conduct.md)?
 - Check out the [existing issues](https://github.com/interledger/rafiki/issues) & see if we [accept contributions](#types-of-contributions) for your type of issue.